jayposs/bobb/readme.md

 ### Status (Dec 2025)

 All features have been tested and confirmed using a very small dataset (see demo/demo.go).
 Volume tests run successfully, but results only visually confirmed.
-Long running stress tests indicate memory use and performance remain constant.
+Long running stress tests (multiple requests sent in bursts for hours) indicate memory use and performance remain constant.
 At this point, I would consider Bobb good for hobby projects, but results need confirmation.

+I am pretty old and retired from a regular job.
+Programming is still fun but not sure how long I will keep it going.

 ### History

+I used the community version of MongoDB for 6 years at a medium sized company and it worked well.
+Because it is such a monster sized product, I always worried something would go wrong and I wouldn't have the foggiest idea what to do.
+It also had a ton of features that were never used.
+Choosing a service like Atlas would have been easy, but there are problems with that solution.

+I didn't and still don't see any "simple" database that has the features that were important to me.

 Bobb did not start off as an intentional project.
 I began experimenting with some ideas just out of curiosity and over time, I felt like a real project had emerged.
 I don't consider myself to be knowledgeable enough to create a true database, but IMO Bobb is pretty cool.

 ### FYI - How Much Is Too Much